mParticle/docs/src/pages/developers/platform/index.md

 #### Activate a Calculated Attribute
 Use this endpoint to activate a calculated attribute.
-You must actiate the Calculated Attribute before it can be used elsewhere in the system.
+You must activate the Calculated Attribute before it can be used elsewhere in the system.
 A calculated attribute can only be activated if you have not exceeded the maximum limit of active calculated attributes for your account.

 `POST /workspaces/1234/calculatedattributes/5678/activation`